teamniteo/handbook/4_Marketing-Support/support.md

 # Handling Support Requests

 Email support is managed by [Help Scout](https://www.helpscout.com/), a customer messaging platform that supports multiple channels.
-Support requests are sent via our contact forms, directly to support email address, in-app webhooks, social media pages (Facebook and Twitter), and through Help Scout Beacons (live chat).
+Support requests are sent via our contact forms, directly to support email address, in-app webhooks, and through Help Scout Beacons (live chat).

 Read everything we have on our project websites (don’t forget the footer links), project's support folder, project's blog, and help center – multiple times.
 Most questions visitors and users ask are answered on these pages.